timokline/CS331_Assignment5/README.md

 Write a Haskell program contained in the file `median.hs`.
 When executed (that is, when function `main` is called), it should do the following:

 * Print and explanatory message.
-* Input a sequence of integerts from the user, one on each line, ending with a blan line.
+* Input a sequence of integers from the user, one on each line, ending with a blank line.
 * If the list is empty, then print a message indicating this.
 Otherwise, print a median for the list (see "Median", below).
-* Ask the user whether to repaet the program.
+* Ask the user whether to repeat the program.
 If so, start over; if not, exit.

 Other requirements: